-- Large off-campus university student and employee populations that make daily commutes to and from schools, creating congestion at entry points to universities. - Specific bottleneck locations: (southbound I-215 at Orange Show Road, southbound I-215 at SR-60 junction, northbound I-215 at merge with SR-60 on-ramps). - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Antiquated interchange designs. - Large concentration of bike and pedestrian collisions in the Riverside and San Bernardino urban centers. - Generally difficult environment for walking and cycling. - Truck congestion and air quality challenges in San Bernardino and Riverside with convergence of rail lines and intermodal freight facilities.
+- Large off-campus university student and employee populations at CSUSB and UCR that make daily commutes to and from schools, creating congestion at entry points to those institutions. - Specific bottleneck locations: (northbound I-215 at 2nd/5th Streets, southbound I-215 at SR-60 junction, northbound I-215 at merge with SR-60 on-ramps). - Nationally significant freight corridor and large concentration of warehousing and logistics centers. - Antiquated interchange designs. - Large concentration of bike and pedestrian collisions in the Riverside and San Bernardino urban centers. - Generally difficult environment for walking and cycling. - Truck congestion and air quality challenges in San Bernardino and Riverside with convergence of rail lines and intermodal freight facilities.

-- 1. Build on existing multimodal strategy to enhance rail, transit and shared-ride access to and from California State University San Bernardino (CSUSB) and UCR. - 2.
+- 1. Build on existing multimodal strategy to enhance rail, transit, and shared-ride access to and from CSUSB and UCR. - 2.
 Coordinate express transit/rail service between San Bernardino and Riverside County cities. - 3.
 Focus on north/south arterial operations and safety improvements for parallel facilities such as Riverside Avenue, Mt.
 Vernon Avenue, and Reche Canyon Road. - 4.
-Complete Divergent Diamond Interchange (DDI) at the I-215/University Avenue interchange to accommodate continued CSUSB growth. - 5.
+Complete DDI at the I-215/University Avenue interchange to accommodate continued CSUSB growth. - 5.
 Make strategic operational improvements to and/or reconstruct interchanges on I-215 between SR-60 and Orange Show Road to address bottlenecks. - 6.
-Expand Metrolink Riverside-Downtown station to increase Metrolink service frequency. - 7.
+Implement managed-lane system on SR-91 in downtown Riverside. - 7.
 Build on substantial existing transit assets (e.g., move forward with SCORE program on multiple Metrolink lines-increasing frequency and improving service). - 8.
-Implement first/last mile transit connections (particularly from major destinations to Metrolink stations).
+Implement first/last mile transit connections (particularly from major destinations in downtown Riverside and San Bernardino to Metrolink stations).

-- 9. Work with South Coast Air Quality Management District (SCAQMD) and California Air Resources Board (CARB) to provide incentives for accelerating turnover of the truck fleets. - 10.
+- 9. Work with SCAQMD and CARB to provide incentives for accelerating turnover of the truck fleets to zeroemission. - 10.
 Explore policies and methods to increase work at home to decrease commute trips.